Christmas episodes in sitcoms and popular TV shows are almost

 This is a good sing-a-along for the toddlers and can get stuck in the head of adults if you’re not careful!
 In the 2018 short clip, Mia visits the aquarium with her family on Christmas and the sharks are dressed up in different festive, holiday costumes.
 There’s a Christmas Shark, Reindeer Shark, Snowman Shark, Present Shark, and Santa Shark.

 Little Baby Bum is a nursery rhyme series that covers everything from rainbows and ducks to “Hickory Dickory Dock” and “Wheels On The Bus.”
-The series has other Christmas-related episodes as well but this particular one is the catchiest and cutest!
-Watch (or sing) to Little Baby Bum’s Christmas Shark and other episodes on YouTube , HBO Max and Hulu .
+The series has other Christmas-related episodes as well, but this particular one is the catchiest and cutest!
+Watch Little Baby Bum on YouTube , HBO Max, and Hulu .
 Glee: “A Very Glee Christmas” Season 2, Episode 10

-A great one for Smurf lovers!
-In Smurf Village, Papa Smurf and the other Smurfs are preparing to celebrate Baby Smurf’s First Christmas There’s music, lots of food (including smurfberry taffy), mistletoe (Grouchy sneaks a kiss from Smurfette), and red and green diapers.
-Nearby the evil witch Chlorhydrus plans to ruin their Christmas by casting a spell on Mr. Nicholas to make him hate the holidays.
-The plan doesn’t work of course!
+In Smurf Village, Papa Smurf and the other Smurfs are preparing to celebrate Baby Smurf’s first Christmas.
+There’s music, lots of food (including smurfberry taffy), mistletoe (Grouchy sneaks a kiss from Smurfette), and red and green diapers.
+Nearby, the evil witch Chlorhydrus plans to ruin their Christmas by casting a spell on Mr. Nicholas to make him hate the holidays.
+The plan doesn’t work, of course.
 Meanwhile, Gargamel fantasizes about his Smurf Christmas meal and we’re not talking about invites for dinner.
 His plans were spoiled as well!
 There’s lots of holiday Smurf music in this episode and Papa Smurf Christmas wisdom.

 This article was originally published on